SeldonIO/seldonio.github.com/install.md

 You will need to optionally configure:

+ * Memory requests for kubernetes
  * Passwords for Grafana and Spark UI interfaces
  * Persistent Storage (Kubernetes HostPath by default)
  * Seldon API Endpoint (Kubernetes NodePort by default)
  * External MySQL server

+## Memory requests and limits for Kubernetes
+The default configuration has memory requests and limits.
+If you run seldon with Spark (2 workers) it will require 10G of memory.
+You can decrease the spark memory requests in the spark-worker.json.in and spark-master.json.in or you can run without Spark as discussed below.

+For a production system you should carefully set the memory requests and limits for your system based on your workload you expect to run.

 ## Grafana and Spark UI Passwords
 Seldon will start a Grafana dashboard for showing analytics about the runtime predictions and also provide access to the Spark UI for monitoring Spark jobs.
 These are password protected by default with the initial passwords set in the conguration Makefile: